 Keep on top of updates

 Make sure all plugins and themes are updated as soon as released, as updates will often include critical patches to security issues.

 Lock down admin access

 Administrators of web applications are a hot target.
 If a hacker is able to gain access to an admin account, it’s bad news.
-Ensure you have set up Multi Factor Authentication (MFA) for your admin users and enforce unique & strong passwords for those users.
+Ensure you have set up Multi Factor Authentication (MFA) for your admin users and enforce unique and strong passwords for those users.

 But you can still go further.
 RedShield has a range of authentication options that can be deployed, including IP restriction, client certificate authentication, additional challenges, and email verification.

 Ensure your WAF is correctly configured

 Many sites will have a web application firewall (WAF) to protect against obvious malicious traffic.
 It’s important to ensure your WAF is correctly configured and up to date to help continue to block the obviously bad traffic.